isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Speech by SPS Rahayu Mahzam on Prevention of Proliferation Financing and Other Matters Bill.md

 {:start="15"}
 15. As a brief background:

-(a) The PSPM Act was enacted in 2019 to provide a comprehensive regulatory and supervisory regime to prevent dealings in precious stones and precious metals from being used to facilitate money laundering or terrorism financing.
+<br>(a) The PSPM Act was enacted in 2019 to provide a comprehensive regulatory and supervisory regime to prevent dealings in precious stones and precious metals from being used to facilitate money laundering or terrorism financing.
-(b) Since its enactment, MinLaw has continued to engage the PSMD sector for feedback, and to review our measures and practices, emerging risks, global trends and developments, and international standards.
+<br>(b) Since its enactment, MinLaw has continued to engage the PSMD sector for feedback, and to review our measures and practices, emerging risks, global trends and developments, and international standards.
-(c) The proposed amendments today are the culmination of these engagements and reviews.
+<br>(c) The proposed amendments today are the culmination of these engagements and reviews.

 {:start="16"}
 16. Let me now elaborate on the key amendments in this Bill.